cartoonist/kseqpp/README.md

 kseq++
 ======
-kseq++ is a C++ re-implementation of [kseq](https://github.com/attractivechaos/klib/blob/master/kseq.h) by [Heng Li](https://github.com/lh3).
-The goal for re-implementation of `kseq` is providing better API and resource management while preserving the flexibility, and performance.
+kseq++ is a C++11 re-implementation of [kseq](https://github.com/attractivechaos/klib/blob/master/kseq.h) by [Heng Li](https://github.com/lh3).
+The goal for re-implementation of `kseq` is providing better API and resource management while preserving its flexibility and performance.
 Like original kseq, this parser is based on generic stream buffer and works with different file types.
 However, instead of using C macros, it uses C++ templates.
-The RAII-class `KStream` is the main class which is constructed by `make_kstream` function.
-It gets the file object (can be of any type) and its corresponding read/write function.
+The RAII-style class `KStream` is the main class which can be constructed by `make_kstream` function series or by calling its constructor directly (C++17).
+It gets the file object/pointer (can be of any type), its corresponding read/write function, and opening mode (`mode::in` or `mode::out`).
 In contrast with kseq, there is no need to specify the types, since they are inferred by compiler.
 Each record will be stored in a `KSeq` object.

 It inherits all features from kseq (quoting from kseq homepage):
 > - Parse both FASTA and FASTQ format, and even a mixture of FASTA and FASTQ records in one file.